Your Most-Googled New-Mom Questions, Answered

 There is no cut-and-dried answer to this one.
 Ross says factors such as your physical and mental condition, as well as how traumatic the birth was, will affect the answer.
 Women who have undergone C-sections or had stitches may have to wait six weeks or more.
 Experts will generally recommend starting slow with short walks only (once a doctor gives you the go-ahead).

 How soon after a pregnancy will you get your period?

 If you’re not breastfeeding, your period can return in six to eight weeks.
 If you are breastfeeding, you’ll likely see it return some time after you start introducing your baby to other foods.
-“Once the baby starts to eat cereal or drink juice there is less breastfeeding being done which can increase your chance of having your period return,” says Ross.
+“Once the baby starts to eat cereal or drink juice, there is less breastfeeding being done, which can increase your chance of having your period return,” says Ross.

 Can a newborn sleep in their own room?

-Will a newborn cry themselves to sleep?
+Will a newborn cry herself to sleep?

 Why are newborns wrapped so tight?

 Wrapping a newborn tightly is called swaddling.
 It helps soothe babies, and, as Dr. Karp explains, has been shown to help babies sleep longer due to replicating womb-like conditions and helping control babies’ Moro reflex.
 But, when done incorrectly, there are risks.
 New parents will likely get a lot of instruction on swaddling methods before leaving the hospital, but if they need some help later on, Youtube is a great resource for quick review.

 Why are newborns given a single injection of vitamin K?

 It almost seems cruel that, after leaving their home for the last nine months, babies are welcomed with a shot.
 But Vitamin K serves an important purpose: it helps the blood clot.
 Babies are born with low levels of the vitamin and can be at risk for Vitamin K deficiency bleeding (VKDB) for months after birth.